bookofproofs/bookofproofs.github.io/_sources/history/20th-century/swierczkowski.md

 **Stanisław Świerczkowski** was a Polish mathematician who worked in many areas including Diophantine approximation, geometry and the foundations of mathematics.

 ### Mathematical Profile (Excerpt):
-* His father Antoni Świerczkowski belonged to the Polish nobility.
-* Świerczkowski's parents divorced when he was very young; he was brought up by his mother and was an only child, although he had a half-brother by his father's second marriage.
-* Although Świerczkowski's mother's German connections helped her retain something of a normal life under German occupation they counted against her when the Soviets took control in 1945.
 * Stanisław remained with her until, at the age of fifteen, he was able to take rented accommodation alone in Toruń and resume his schooling.
 * Astronomy was not to be Świerczkowski's calling, however.
 * Hugo Steinhaus was instrumental in developing mathematics at University of Wrocław and one of his questions led to Świerczkowski's best-known result, the three-distance (or three-gap) theorem.